solana-labs/solana/book/src/cluster/stake-delegation-and-rewards.md

 * `root_slot` - The last slot to reach the full lockout commitment necessary for rewards.
 * `commission` - The commission taken by this VoteState for any rewards claimed by staker's Stake accounts.
 This is the percentage ceiling of the reward.
 * Account::lamports - The accumulated lamports from the commission.
 These do not count as stakes.
-* `authorized_voter_pubkey` - Only this identity is authorized to submit votes.
+* `authorized_voter` - Only this identity is authorized to submit votes.
 This field can only modified by this identity.
+* `node_pubkey` - The Solana node that votes in this account.
+* `authorized_withdrawer` - the identity of the entity in charge of the lamports of this account, separate from the account's address and the authorized vote signer

-### VoteInstruction::Initialize
+### VoteInstruction::Initialize(VoteInit)

 * `account[0]` - RW - The VoteState

-  `VoteState::authorized_voter_pubkey` is initialized to `account[0]`
+  `VoteInit` carries the new vote account's `node_pubkey`, `authorized_voter`, `authorized_withdrawer`, and `commission`

   other VoteState members defaulted

-### VoteInstruction::AuthorizeVoter\(Pubkey\)
+### VoteInstruction::Authorize\(Pubkey, VoteAuthorize\)

-Allows a staker to choose a signing service for its votes.
-That service is responsible for ensuring the vote won't cause the staker to be slashed.
+ Updates the account with a new authorized voter or withdrawer, according to the VoteAuthorize parameter (`Voter` or `Withdrawer`).
+The transaction must be by signed by the Vote account's current `authorized_voter` or `authorized_withdrawer`.

 * `account[0]` - RW - The VoteState

-  `VoteState::authorized_voter_pubkey` is set to to `Pubkey`, the transaction must by
+  `VoteState::authorized_voter` or `authorized_withdrawer` is set to to `Pubkey`.

-  signed by the Vote account's current `authorized_voter_pubkey`.

-### VoteInstruction::Vote\(Vec\)
+### VoteInstruction::Vote\(Vote\)

 * `account[0]` - RW - The VoteState

   `VoteState::lockouts` and `VoteState::credits` are updated according to voting lockout rules see [Tower BFT](../implemented-proposals/tower-bft.md)

-* `account[1]` - RO - A list of some N most recent slots and their hashes for the vote to be verified against.
+* `account[1]` - RO - `sysvar::slot_hashes` A list of some N most recent slots and their hashes for the vote to be verified against.

+* `account[2]` - RO - `sysvar::clock` The current network time, expressed in slots, epochs.

 ### StakeState

-A StakeState takes one of three forms, StakeState::Uninitialized, StakeState::Stake and StakeState::RewardsPool.
+A StakeState takes one of four forms, StakeState::Uninitialized, StakeState::Initialized, StakeState::Stake, and StakeState::RewardsPool.
+Only the first three forms are used in staking, but only StakeState::Stake is interesting.
+All RewardsPools are created at genesis.

 ### StakeState::Stake